 What I Failed to Consider for my 30×30 Goal List

 A lot of my goals were expensive or required financial planning I hadn’t factored in.
-For example, I moved “see the northern lights” and “see Sundance” to my alternates list because they involve expensive trips.
+For example, I moved “see the northern lights” and “Go to the Sundance Film Festival” to my alternates list because they involve expensive trips.
 If a goal involves any kind of cost, budget for it.
 Said budgeting required me to re-prioritize what is most important, which turned actually helped me focus.
 If you want to learn a skill, investigate the cost.
 If you need a lesson/tool/book/instrument, do you know someone you who would lend it to you?
 Could someone teach you?
 I’ve learned YouTube is probably one of the best places to start.
 Be sure to investigate other free/low-cost resources.
 I just learned about my neighborhood’s Facebook group, which allows group members to make requests for lessons, ask to borrow or barter items, and ask for recommendations or advice.

 Be ambitious but also realistic.
 For me, reading a couple of books a month is realistically ambitious.
 First, when setting the goal, consider the cost commitment described above, but also the time commitment.
 I have reading 21 classic books on my list.
 A worthy goal.
 But, reading 12 books in a year is much more palatable.
 One book a month?
 I can do that.
 But that’s not actually a manageable goal yet.
 I have to put a few deadlines on my calendar.

 Deadline 1: Pick the book – pretty easy and kinda fun.

 Deadline 2: Get the book (beg/borrow/steal) just kidding, don’t steal a book.
 They’re like fifty cents at a used books store and I guess having a misdemeanor on your record is a bad thing?
 Anyway, add buying the book to the calendar.